 When Parliamentary soldiers were quartered on their property, the Murray women were subjected to having their house invaded, their livestock stolen and the grounds torn up to grow food for the soldiers.

 In order to protect her daughters' inheritance, Catherine Murray needed to find a husband for Elizabeth to keep Ham safe; but where in the whole of England is there such a man of fortune and status who is not aligned to Parliament, nor has risked and lost everything for King Charles?

 With her betrothal to Sir Lionel Tollemache, a Suffolk landowner more interested in hunting that fighting is imminent, Elizabeth also formed an attachment to John Maitland, Earl Lauderdale, a brash red-headed Scot who was willing to risk everything for the Royalist cause.

 However, when her father is arrested and put on trial for spying, will Sir Lionel Tollemache still accept an allegieance with a traitor's family, and how can they get William Murray freed from the Tower of London before anything worse happens?

-Royalist Rebel is scheduled for release in January 2013 by Claymore Books, an imprint of Pen and Sword Publishing
+Royalist Rebel released by Claymore Books, an imprint of Pen and Sword Publishing